 Grant funding will be distributed in three rounds, each to consist of a pre-application, full application, and panel review.
-The first round of funding will open to pre-applications in July/August until October 1, 2021.
+The first round of funding is open to pre-applications from August through October 1, 2021.
 All rounds of funding will be completed by December 1, 2022.

 The application process is:

 - Verify your eligibility by reading through the guidelines carefully.